Learn about elevator access control solutions

 Integrations with other access control systems

-In an IoT-based society, where the internet powers automation, having a cloud-based elevator access control system simplifies property access.
+In an IoT-based society, where the internet powers automation, having a cloud-based elevator ACS simplifies property access.
 You can integrate intercom systems, door keypads, and other proptech devices with elevator access controls to facilitate a seamless tenant experience.
 This way, tenants can manage all aspects of property access within one mobile app.

 Prevents overcrowded elevator cabs